ime01/AAD-TEAM-40-ANIMATION-CHALLENGE/README.md

 ALC team AAD 40, Kids Playground app built to display various animations, and also teach kids in a fun and exciting way.

-This is a simple called KIDS PLAYGROUND
+This is a simple app called KIDS PLAYGROUND

 This app utilizes animations in various ways to create a fun and interactive way to teach little Nursery kids the letters of the alphabet